 Great are the works of the Lord; they are pondered by all who delight in them.
 Glorious and majestic are his deeds, and his righteousness endures forever.
 He has caused his wonders to be remembered; the Lord is gracious and compassionate.
 (Psalm 111:2-4)

 I remember the days of long ago; I meditate on all your works and consider what your hands have done.
-I spread out my hands to you; my soul thirsts for you like a parched land.
-Selah.
-(Psalm 143:5)
+I spread out my hands to you; I thirst for you like a parched land.
+(Psalm 143:5-6)

 If you find yourself not trusting God, remind yourself of Bible verses that encourage and strengthen you.